WalkerMao/walkermao.github.io/_posts/2020-07-27-feature-selection.md

 Forward selection methods sequentially add into the model the feature that most improves the model performance.
 It is a greedy algorithm, producing $p$ models, then we can select a single best model from among using cross-validated prediction error, $C_p$, AIC or BIC etc.

-Advantages: computationally efficient; can be used even when $p>n$.
+Advantages: computationally efficient; can be used even when $p>n$ for models like linear regression.

 Disadvantages: errors made at the beginning cannot be corrected later.